Easy Vegan White Bean Dip

 Summary

-Easy Vegan Bean Dip Recipe
+Easy White Bean Dip Recipe (No Processor)

 This deliciously easy vegan white bean dip is perfect for snacking, spreading, or elevating your meals – no fancy gadgets required!